Tools and resources to help your company expand globally

 Other Consumption Taxes

 Import duties vary between 0% and 35%.
 Excise duties apply to tobacco, wines, soft drinks, spirits, gasoline, lubricants, insurance premiums, automobile tyres, mobiles services, perfumes, jewellery, and precious stones.
-From 1 January 2021 through 31 December 2025, a 17% tax applies to certain electronic products (6.55% on products manufactured by companies benefitting from the incentive provided by the Tierra del Fuego province).
+From 1 January 2023 to 31 December 2025, certain electronic products are subject to a 19% tax, excluding specified radio broadcast receivers.
+For products manufactured by companies benefiting from the Tierra del Fuego province incentive, the rate is 9.5%.

 Return to top